LeetLLM

 Key takeaways

-After building this from scratch, here are the things that surprised us most:
+After building this from scratch, these are the practical lessons:

-Not the prompt.
-Not the model.
-The tool descriptions.
+The prompt and model matter, but tool descriptions are routing policy.
 A bad tool description causes the model to pick the wrong tool or pass wrong arguments, and then the entire agent goes off the rails.
 Invest time here.

 2. Start with one tool and add more gradually

-We tried starting with 8 tools and the agent got confused.
-Starting with 1-2 tools and adding more only when needed produced much better results.
+Starting with 1-2 tools and adding more as needed usually produces cleaner behavior than starting with a large tool catalog.
 When you have too many tools, the model struggles with selection.

-šŸ’” Key insight: The agent loop is trivially simple.
-Everything hard is in the edges.
-The core loop (call LLM, execute tool, repeat) is 30 lines.
-The cost controls, timeouts, error handling, observability, and human-in-the-loop approval are where all the complexity lives.
+The agent loop is small.
+The hard engineering lives around it.
+The core loop (call the model, execute a tool, repeat) is the easy part.
+Cost controls, timeouts, error handling, observability, and human approval are where production reliability comes from.

 3. Smaller models need more guardrails

-GPT-5.4 handles ambiguous tool calls gracefully.
-An open-weight model like Qwen3.5 needs stricter schemas, more examples in tool descriptions, and tighter output parsing.
-If you're building with open-source models, budget extra time for tool reliability.
+Smaller or less tool-tuned models need stricter schemas, more examples in tool descriptions, and tighter output parsing.
+If you're building with open-weight models, budget extra time for tool reliability.

 Max iterations, cost caps, and timeouts aren't optional.
 An agent without limits is a liability.
 Set conservative limits first and relax them based on observed behavior.

-šŸ’” Key insight: Now that you understand the core agent loop, explore MCP and Tool Protocol Standards for the emerging standard for connecting agents to external tools, and Structured Output and Constrained Generation for making tool argument parsing more reliable.
+Now that you understand the core agent loop, MCP and Tool Protocol Standards will make more sense because MCP standardizes how tools, resources, and prompts are exposed to agents.
+Structured Output and Constrained Generation is the natural next concept for making tool argument parsing more reliable.

 Going further

 What we built here is a single-agent ReAct loop.
-This is the most fundamental architecture in the field, and it works exceptionally well for general-purpose queries and straightforward multi-step reasoning.
-However, production agent systems often rely on more sophisticated orchestration patterns to handle complex workloads.[2]
+This is a common baseline architecture, and it works well for straightforward multi-step tasks where each observation can guide the next action.
+Production agent systems often use more structured orchestration patterns for complex workloads.[8]

 For example, when a task requires rigorous planning or extensive coordination, you might encounter advanced frameworks:

-These advanced architectures might seem intimidating at first, but they all build on the exact same foundation: an LLM, a set of tools, and an iterative loop.
-Once you understand this core loop, the rest is simply arranging these basic building blocks into different configurations.
+These advanced architectures might seem intimidating at first, but they all build on the same foundation: an LLM, a set of tools, and an iterative loop.
+Once you understand this core loop, the rest is mostly about arranging the same building blocks into different configurations.

 Share this article